IGS Committees – Get Involved

 Patricia Guerra-Escobar has worked in the field of geotechnics for over 20 years and is passionate about the role that geosynthetics play in civil engineering to deliver innovative, sustainable, and cost-effective solutions.
 Patricia has worked in several countries, starting in Colombia, before moving to France, and then Costa Rica, where she worked for eight years travelling extensively across Central American countries developing and expanding the use of geosynthetics in the region.

 In 2010, Patricia moved to the UK and started to work with Geosynthetics Ltd. where she is currently the manager of the Engineering department.
-In addition, she is the current Chair of the IGS UK Chapter and member of the TC221 of ISSMGE.
+In addition, she served as Chair of the IGS UK Chapter from 2021-2023 and is a member of the TC221 of ISSMGE.
 A focus of hers throughout her career has been supporting designers and contractors to use geosynthetics solutions in addition to educating the next generation of engineers, through mentoring and presenting at universities.

 Pan-American Regional Activities Committee